Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 137: Identity formation - the main job of a teenager?

-Send us a text In psychology, the term "identity" is most commonly used to describe the distinctive qualities or traits that make an individual unique.
-Identities are strongly associated with self-esteem, and individuality an...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+In psychology, the term "identity" is most commonly used to describe the distinctive qualities or traits that make an individual unique.
+Identities are strongly associated with self-esteem, and individuality and - for a teenager - forming their identity is a crucial job.
+It's been over two years since I created the first episode looking at the topic of identity formation.
+In this episode I h…

 Listen to the Episode